bunchiesonfire/coding-ai/README.md

 # Welcome to HacktoberFest 2019!
-Follow these steps to make your first pull request-
+Follow these steps to make your first pull request:

 1. Fork this repository.